alobes5/shortUrl/Readme.md

 ```

 ### Expected App behavior
-* When `docker-compose up` is executed, should be created 2 containers, the postgres and the app container.
+* When `docker-compose up` is executed, should be created 2 containers, the Postgres and the app container.
-* The postgres should had his  database objects configures by flayway
+* The Postgres should have his  database objects configures by Flyway
-* The acuator should have all the endoiunts expose.
+* The acuator should have all the endpoints expose.
 * No authentication is required

 ### Endpoints